-Battery fluid is corrosive, and care should be always taken to avoid contact with it.
+Beware!
+Battery fluid is corrosive and care should be taken at all times to avoid contact with it.
 If it comes into contact with the skin or clothing, wash immediately with soap and water.
-If it comes into contact with the eye, immediately flood the eye with running cold water for a minimum of 10 minutes and seek medical attention.
+If it comes into contact with the eye, immediately flood the eye with running cold water for at least 10 minutes and seek medical attention.

 Please do not dispose of batteries in normal waste, always recycle in accordance with local laws.